AckerApple/ack-angular-fx/README.md

 }
 ```

+### Dynamic AoT Support
+In the future, we hope to have a more dynamic natured way of building animations on the fly

+We have tried:

+- Adhereing to AoT compiling recommendations
+  - Functions only return logical operations
+  - Just about everything is exposed via export
+  - Removed all ${} for ''+'' string concats
+- Using @ngtools/webpack
+  - Can't get past errors
+- **Ended up offering cli animation bundler**

 # API
 What resources are available for consuming

 > Using AoT compiling?
->> None of the following API functionality is supported during AoT compiling
+>> Currently, none of the following API functionality is supported during AoT compiling

 ## animateFactory
 Input is an array of arguments that returns an Angular2 animation stack